NeeRaj556/Laravel-StarterKit-RestApi/README.md

 -   Support for more complex query filters.
 -   Role and permission-based access.
 -   Additional pre-built components for common use cases.
+-   Enhanced relational data management to handle associations such as `hasMany`, `belongsTo`, and `many-to-many`.
+This will streamline building APIs for models with relational dependencies.